Thai-Inspired Turkey Mini-Meatball Lettuce Wraps

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This recipe is suitable for any kind of low-carb or low-glycemic diet plan.
+This recipe for Thai-Inspired Turkey Mini-Meatball Lettuce Wraps is suitable for any kind of low-carb or low-glycemic diet plan.
 Made with low-fat ground turkey, this would also be approved for any phase of the South Beach Diet, and it’s a great alternative to salads for phase one.
-It’s definitely a mix of cuisines, but I think this would taste great with Spicy Mexican Slaw
+For some low-carb plans you may prefer ground beef instead of turkey for higher fat.

 Find More Recipes Like This One: